Can I Cancel My Pension and Get the Money? Understanding Refund Options

 • Private, stakeholder or self-invested personal pensions (SIPPs): You normally have up to a 30-day “cooling down” period during which you can request a refund after starting a private pension.
 Sometimes, it might be longer.
 Check with your pension provider for confirmation.

-With workplace pensions (and private pensions), if you are outside the eligibility criteria mentioned above, your pension pot will likely have to stay where it is, or you could have the option to transfer it to a new pension provider.
+With workplace pensions (and private pensions), if you are outside the eligibility criteria mentioned above, your pension pot will likely have to stay where it is, or you could have the option to transfer your pension to a new provider.

 How to apply for a pension refund after automatic enrolment